dustinpfister/blog_posts/_posts/js-javascript-arguments-object.md

 console.log( func(1,2,3,4,5)); // 15
 ```

-## 3 - The length property of the javaScript arguments object
+## 3 - Simple get function example

 The length property can be used to know the number of arguments that where passed to the function when it was called.
 This can then be used as a way to have more than one expression that is used for something depending on the number of arguments that are given.
 For example say I want a method that will just get an element in an array by index if it is given one argument, but will use a more complex expression when given two arguments.

 ```js
 let mod = {